 Small tables that become very large

 Some tables start off small, with only a few shards.
-If these tables grow very large, however, then nodes will be continuosly added to the cluster.
+However, if these tables grow very large, the nodes are continuosly added to the cluster.
 Scenarios are possible where the number of nodes exceeds the number of tablets.
 To effectively rebalance the cluster, tablet splitting is required.

 Approaches to tablet splitting